 I am recently widowed after losing my husband of 15 years suddenly to a late diagnosis of cancer in 2016.
 My husband passed away just 3 weeks following his diagnosis (the day before my 36th birthday).

 Together we have 4 children, 13, 11, 6 and 5.
 My youngest son Levi has Autism Spectrum Disorder, ADHD, anxiety and is severe asthmatic.
 At this time, Levi had no support plan in place with the NDIS, so there was no funding available even for continence aids.

 Life went completely upside down overnight when I lost my husband, with suddenly no daddy around anymore for the children, I was thrown into the demanding roles of being a full time disability carer, taxi, educator, gardener, cook, house cleaner, care-taker and mechanic.
 As a sole parent to my kids, I had to quickly learn to to do things for myself as I couldn’t afford to pay anyone to help me.

-We lived 90 minutes away to therapies and supports for Levi, so getting to such appointments was practically and financially impossible due to being so isolated.
-The kids schools were an hour away from our property, and the bus stop each day was 20 minutes away, which took it’s toll on me.
+We lived 90 minutes away from therapies and supports for Levi, so getting to such appointments was practically and financially impossible due to being so isolated.
+The kids schools were an hour away from our property, and the bus stop each day was 20 minutes away, which took i’s toll on me.
 If the car broke down – we stayed home, if someone got sick – we stayed home, or if I wasn’t feeling too good – we stayed home.
 As a result of this, my kids missed out on necessary appointments with support workers, psychologists, school and respite activities.
 We also couldn’t afford eating out, buying new clothes, school uniforms, child car seat/harness for Levi, let alone a new set of tyres for the car.

 With assistance from the POP Foundation, we were able to have all those necessary things we needed to make life easier, have our car fixed, as well as move house so that we were closer to supports and schools for the kids.